mmbman/Katagiri/blue-cliff-record.md

 title: "Blue Cliff Record"
 ---

 Katagiri Roshi gave talks on the cases of the *Blue Cliff Record* (*Hekiganroku*) from 1979 to 1989.
-This list is of the talks that have been transcribed on this site so far.
+These are the talks that have been transcribed on this site so far.

 ---